 |one of the autoimmune diseases, which include rheumatoid arthritis, ulcerative colitis, lupus, and many other conditions that are not always recognized to be autoimmune in origin, such as diabetes, multiple sclerosis and possibly even Alzheimer’s disease.16|

 Maté says that asthma is one of the few diseases that the medical establishment admits has “a significant mind-body component.”17 As I said in my book of aphorisms, “Certain illnesses, such as epilepsy and asthma, almost always have a psychological cause.”
-What Maté says of asthmatics seems applicable to Proust: “Separation anxiety has been observed in children with asthma to a greater degree....
+What Maté says of asthmatics seems applicable to Proust, who suffered from asthma: “Separation anxiety has been observed in children with asthma to a greater degree....
 Asthmatic children [often] engage in long, escalating, mutually negative interactions with both their mothers and fathers.”18 Do readers who are asthmatic feel a strong affinity for Proust?
 Has he depicted their experience better than other writers?
 Maté says that asthmatics often come from a family characterized by “overprotectiveness.... inter-dependence of relationships [and] intrusions on personal boundaries.”

 Maté speaks of the importance of boundaries, of detachment, of differentiation — “the ability to be in emotional contact with others yet still autonomous in one’s emotional functioning.”19 Maté cites a study in which emotional dependence was related to immune-system deficiency.20 Detachment should not be confused with apathy.
 It means having a boundary between yourself and others, and between your thoughts and feelings.
 I’ve discussed detachment often.
 Maté suggests that women are more dependent on the relationship, more prone to suppress their own needs for the sake of the relationship, and more prone to contract auto-immune disease or cancer.21 Maté says that we need a balance between security (security in our relationships and in our social surroundings) and autonomy.